Dandelion

 The seeds are able to cover large distances when dispersed due to the unique morphology of the pappus which works to create a unique type of vortex ring[18][19] that stays attached to the seed rather than being sent downstream.
 In addition to the creation of this vortex ring, the pappus can adjust its morphology depending on the moisture in the air.
 This allows the plume of seeds to close up and reduce the chance to separate from the stem, waiting for optimal conditions that will maximize dispersal and germination.[20][21]

 Many similar plants in the family Asteraceae with yellow flowers are sometimes known as false dandelions.
 Dandelion flowers are very similar to those of cat's ears (Hypochaeris).
 Both plants carry similar flowers, which form into windborne seeds.
 However, dandelion flowers are borne singly on unbranched, hairless and leafless, hollow stems, while cat's ear flowering stems are branched, solid, and carry bracts.
 Both plants have a basal rosette of leaves and a central taproot.
-However, the leaves of dandelions are smooth or glabrous, whereas those of cat's ears are coarsely hairy.[citation needed]
+However, the leaves of dandelions are smooth or glabrous, whereas those of cat's ears are coarsely hairy.[17]: 740

 Early-flowering dandelions may be distinguished from coltsfoot (Tussilago farfara) by their basal rosette of leaves, their lack of disc florets, and the absence of scales on the flowering stem.[22]